altitudelabs/metisa-docs/docs/insights.md

 To learn more, read our [blog post](http://askmetisa.com/blog/bottom-up-customer-personas/).

-### Product recommendations
+### Recommendations

-Metisa generates product recommendations for each customer based on what similar customers bought.
+Recommendations are the core of creating a personalized experience.
+Metisa generates recommendations for each customer based on what similar customers bought.
 Product recommendations allow you to create content that is tailored to every customer, resulting in 2-5x increases in email click rates.

 To learn more, read our [blog post](http://askmetisa.com/blog/personalised-product-recommendations/).